 The Greyjoys.
 Considering they're the ruling family of a culture that considers Rape, Pillage, and Burn a good thing, it's no surprise they are screwed up.
 Theon Greyjoy was relatively well-adjusted living with the Starks as a "ward" (read: hostage), but his reunion with his birth family and the conflict between their values and Stark values screwed him up fast.

 Marrying into the Boltons?
 Might we cordially suggest diving into chummed waters around the Summer Isles without a cage, rather?
 You'd have better luck with the sharks — what with the greater than 66.66% chance you'll just end up wishing to die quickly to get it over with.
 And, this is not hyperbole: count the number of dead or really, really messed-up wives — with just two husbands involved...
-Of four that we know much about, two are dead (one very horribly; the other a little mysteriously), one so abused and on the run, your heart goes out to her... and the other is so far fine.
+Of four that we know much about, two are dead (one very horribly; the other a little mysteriously of a fever — whatever that means), one so badly abused and on the run, your heart goes out to her... and the other is so far fine.
 So far.
-Mind you, she's a Frey: she's used to a Screwed-Up environment, so it might work out.
-It's doubtful much of the fanbase is holding their breaths on this outcome, however.
+It's doubtful much of the fanbase is holding their breaths on this staying the case, however (if Roose doesn't try to kill her, Ramsay is likely to).
 Oh: and, there is a fifth.
 But, we don't even know what her name was or what happened.
 Just that she's not around.
 And, if the rumours that have surrounded House Bolton for centuries are even remotely true... this is not new.
-And, puts the relatively small number of Boltons into an interesting light, considering their mileage on wives.
+And, puts the relatively small number of Boltons into a very interesting light, considering their mileage on wives — andtemporaryothers.

 Redwall: The Marlfoxes.
 The Pure Ferrets of Riftgard in the same series would probably count if there were more than three of them.
 Verdauga Greeneyes and his two offspring don't count because the only truly screwed-up member was Tsarmina.